-The impact organisation The most inspiring organisations are characterised by the ambition to make a difference.
-They do not focus on the market or world as it is today, but on what is needed to let the world become as they see it.
+The impact organisation The most inspiring organisations are characterised by their ambition to make a difference.
+They do not focus on the market or world as it is today but on what is needed for the world to become as they see it.
 These are what we call impact organisations.
-Often this is about society, and that is why many impact organisations are social enterprises.
+Often this is about society, which is why many impact organisations are social enterprises.
 But that does not necessarily need to be the case.
-There are also inspiring organisations that are not a social enterprise.
+There are also inspiring organisations that are not social enterprises.
 This difference exposes the potential in Dutch organisations.
 In order to make this clear, we offer a short explanation.
 Impact organisations All impact organisations want to enable something that is not there yet.
-Often, this concerns a large ambition impacting all people.
-'Comfortable and affordable living for the many' from IKEA, or 'safe and reliable food for everyone' from Wageningen Food Safety Research.
-Tony's Chocolonely, De Vegetarische Slager, Dopper, Tesla, Too Good To Go, all of them have these ambitions.
-This is also the case for Nike ('to bring inspiration and innovation to every athlete in the world).
-(If you have a body, you are an athlete) and Philips ('To make the world healthier and more sustainable through innovation.
+Often this is related to a strong ambition to achieve an impact on each and every one in society.
+'To create a better everyday life for the many.' is the ambition of IKEA, or 'safe and reliable food for everyone' of Wageningen Food Safety Research.
+Tony's Chocolonely, De Vegetarische Slager, Dopper, Tesla, Too Good To Go, all of them show these ambitions.
+This ambition also is shared by Nike ('to bring inspiration and innovation to every athlete in the world).
+(If you have a body, you are an athlete) and by Philips ('To make the world healthier and more sustainable through innovation.
 Our goal is to improve the lives of 3 billion people a year by 2025').
 For these organisations, creating a difference is a means to realise a goal in their market or in society.
 They are continuously moving forward.
-Not focussed on who they are right now or what they are doing right now, but on what they need to become in order to make their ambitions come true.
-What follows is a continuous process of development, innovation and creation in order to become who they can be.
-In this group there are both traditional organisations as well as social enterprises.
-It is proven that each organisation can be an impact organisation, as also is the case with DSM and Danone.
+They are not focussed on who they are right now or what they are doing right now but on what they need to become in order to make their ambitions come true.
+What often follows is a continuous process of development, innovation and creation in order to become what they aimed to be.
+The desire to change their approach is shared by both traditional organisations as well as social enterprises.
+Evidence shows that any organisation can be an impact organisation, even large multinationals such as DSM and Danone.

 Social enterprises A social enterprise is an organisation with a social goal.
-Many of these organisations embrace a large ambition and consequently become impact organisations.
-Others are more satisfied with the world as it is today, and mostly focus on doing things differently.
-A bicycle courier, for example, can be a social enterprise when it enables courier services without emissions or traffic pressure in the city.
-The bicycle courier as we see it however, only becomes an impact organisation when it takes up the ambition to make all courier services in the city CO2-neutral and not increasing any more pressure to the city than today.
+Many of these type of organisations embrace a great and worthy ambition and consequently become impact organisations.
+Others are more satisfied with the world as it is today and mostly focus on merely doing things differently.
+A bicycle courier company, for example, can be a social enterprise when it runs courier services without discharging emissions or causing traffic congestion in the city.
+The bicycle courier, as we see it however, only becomes an impact organisation when it has the ambition to make all courier services in the city CO2-neutral and to contribute to the solution of flow pressure in traffic in the city.
 Because only in that case, the courier service needs to ask himself how to obtain more customers, how to transport different packages, how it also becomes an interesting partner for, for instance, bol.com or Coolblue.
 What follows is a permanent feeling of dissatisfaction as a breeding ground for innovation, renewal and growth.
 All with the goal to make impact.
-Not every social enterprise has this ambition, and thus we do not call all social enterprises, impact organisations.
-The potential The potential we see among organisations in the Netherlands, is to focus more on 'becoming' instead of 'being' and to put more focus on the society instead of the organisation.
+Not every social enterprise has this ambition, and thus we do not call all social enterprises impact organisations.
+The potential The potential we see among organisations in the Netherlands is to focus more on 'becoming' instead of 'being' and to put more focus on the society instead of the organisation.
 We will describe this in more detail in part 3.
-Four types of organisations